joelday/vscode-docthis/README.md

 ### 0.3.6
 - Adds .vue extension support.

-## Changes
-### 0.3.5
-- Adds support for hungarian notation for functions and methods.
-Controlled using the `docthis.enableHungarianNotationEvaluation` option.

-## Changes
 ### 0.3.5
 - Adds support for hungarian notation for functions and methods.
 Controlled using the `docthis.enableHungarianNotationEvaluation` option.